-Jargon is seldom used in the world of health and safety.
+Jargon is seldom used in the world of health and safety (although we do love an acronym).
 Which makes sense given its implications on all of us.
 Common terminology keeps instructions clear, concise and easy to understand.
 In general, the use of industry specific terminology is kept minimal.

 Meanings and distinctions

 Here are the key terms that are widely used in health and safety:

 Health is defined as a state of well-being.
 Both in a physiological and psychological sense.
 In relation to work, health indicates the absence of disease or physical and mental weakness.
 Including the mental and physical effects directly related to safety and hygiene.